-There are so many things that make Switzerland popular with tourists, and we just managed to put five of them in our title, and for a good reason.
+There are so many things that make Switzerland popular with tourists, and we can list five of them from top of our heads: mountains, lakes, chocolate, cheese and watches.
 Switzerland is famous for its breathtaking mountain landscapes and scenic lakes dotted with picturesque villages that can host a story of a fairy tale without much trouble.
 Production of chocolate, cheese and watches is something Swiss are very proud of and they became synonyms with quality in those industries.

 But, there is much more than that.
 This small European country is also well known for its neutrality (Switzerland was not in a war for centuries), banking sector (one of the world’s financial hubs), Switzerland is founder of Red Cross, and is a host of diplomatic and international community in Geneva, among others.
 So, if you don’t visit as a tourist, you might go there for work!